DannieBGoode/criptomo/_pages/en/en-cryptocurrencies.md

 title: "+100 cryptocurrencies explained"
 permalink: "/en/cryptocurrencies/"
 layout: default
-description: Short description of over 100 cryptocurrencies
+description: Short description of over 100 cryptocurrencies and their use case.
 progress: true
 lang: en
 redirect_from: